ShroukAhmed/AI-ML-Course-Tutorials-Jupyter/README.md

-# ReadingFromADataSet_Jupyter
+about Untitled1 file:
-trying matpotlib's "plot" function and "scatter" function using Jupyter , that's a Tutorial we took in the AI course this semister, the Dataset we worked on /visualised was the "FuelConsumption.csv" and the notebook is the "Untitled1" file
+The "Untitled1" file is the first ML tutorial ,trying matpotlib's "plot" function and "scatter" function using Jupyter, the Dataset we worked on /visualised was the "FuelConsumption.csv".